x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md

 3. The virtual directory properties window opens.
 In the **Internal URL** field, replace the existing host name value in the URL (likely, the FQDN of the Mailbox server) with the new value that you want to use (for example, internal.contoso.com).

-  For example, in the properties of the Exchange Web Services (EWS) virtual directory, change the exsisting value from https://**Mailbox01.corp.contoso.com**/ews/exchange.asmx to https://**internal.contoso.com**/ews/exchange.asmx.
+  For example, in the properties of the Exchange Web Services (EWS) virtual directory, change the existing value from https://**Mailbox01.corp.contoso.com**/ews/exchange.asmx to https://**internal.contoso.com**/ews/exchange.asmx.

   When you're finsihed, click **Save**.